-&lt;sup>30 The principle of coherence with financial statements under NZ CS 3 is particularly relevant to this area due to its focus on the financial impacts in the current reporting period.
+19 The principle of coherence with financial statements under NZ CS 3 is particularly relevant to this area due to its focus on the financial impacts in the current reporting period.
 As a result, we highlight that collaboration is likely needed with source records from internal Finance Teams (or equivalent).

-Description of how possible records could substantiate disclosure requirements Example(s) Biannual review providing a comparison between actual and expected return on investment for funds under management, including an assessment of climate-related drivers that influenced any difference.
-Documents that provide relevant financial information about the current physical and transition impacts identified in the current reporting period.
-Agreement relating to the acquisition of a new consultancy business that is developing a technology to reduce the GHG emissions in a manufacturing process.
+Description of how possible records could substantiate disclosure requirements Examples Documents that provide relevant financial information about the current physical and transition impacts identified in the current reporting period.
+Agreement relating to the acquisition of a new consultancy business that is developing a technology to reduce th GHG emissions in a manufacturing process.
 MIS Manager report that estimates the impact on the performance of a fund's investments in European agriculture of drought-related damage.
 Insurance policy that sets out the payouts related to assets that have been destroyed because of a recent wildfire.
 Documents that substantiate that the current financial physical and transition impacts disclosed are recognised appropriately in the current year.
-Workpaper that calculates a year-end provision for an onerous contract that relates to a severe flooding event occurring near year end, with a key customer now being unable to fulfill their obligations.
+Workpaper that calculates a year-end provision for an onerous contract that relates to a severe flooding event occurring near year end, with a key customer now being unable to fulfil their obligations.
 An email from legal counsel estimating the potential costs relating to a climate-related legal dispute that is ongoing at year end, with the outcome still uncertain.
 The financial statements also disclose the associated contingent liability.

-If the entity is unable to disclose quantitative in formation, an explanation of why this is the case.
-The required records will be dependent on the expl anation disclosed in the climate statements, and entities will need to have sufficient evidence to support their rationale.
+The required records will be dependent on the explanation disclosed in the climate statements, and entities will need to have sufficient evidence to support their rationale.